Numkil/VimConf/README.md

 Installation
 ------------
-**Required packages:** clang, ctags, jedi, ruby, a terminal emulator that supports 256 colors if you want to benefit from the amazingly researched solarized colorscheme.
+**Required packages:** clang, ctags, jedi, ruby, a terminal emulator that supports 256 colors if you want to benefit from the amazingly researched solarized colorscheme, personally I prefer using Gvim because it makes copying from different sources and colourschemes a hell of a lot more straightforward.

     git clone https://github.com/Numkil/VimConf.git
-    ln -s VimConf/.vimrc ~/.vimrc
+    ln -s /pathTowhereyoucloned/VimConf/.vimrc ~/.vimrc

 Running vim with this .vimrc will cause it to automatically install Vundle and a bunch of plugins.
 (I hope)